• Skip to primary navigation

 For many, its hardy qualities make it a superior alternative to table salt and Fleur de Sel, which can dissolve quickly and disappear into the background of the meal.

-If you are looking for a substitute for the latter variety, try using Kosher Salt instead.
+If you are looking for a substitute for the latter variety, try using Kosher Salt instead - or browse kosher salt alternatives and usage tips.

 Dissolve equal amounts in warm water, and your dish will be filled with bursts of salty goodness without any hint of graininess from the larger crystals.